Axion contribution to the mass-radius relation of neutron stars

 \section{Introduction}

 In the Standard Model of elementary particles, it is possible to include in the QCD Lagrangian a CP-violating term which remains unobserved to date.
 Here $G_{\mu\nu}$ is the QCD field strength.
-To solve the problem of explaining why strong interactions seem to preserve CP (strong CP problem), as indicated by measurements of the neutron electric dipole moment, in 1977 R. Peccei and H. Quinn published a paper \cite{PQ} suggesting the existence of a chiral Abelian symmetry, U$(1)_\text{PQ}$, which implies that strong interactions do preserve CP.
-The spontaneous breaking of U$(1)_\text{PQ}$, which is also broken by anomalies, results in a Goldstone boson, the QCD axion, as recognized independently by F. Wilczek and S. Weinberg \cite{will,wein}.
+To solve the problem of explaining why strong interactions seem to preserve CP (strong CP problem), as indicated by measurements of the neutron electric dipole moment, in 1977 R. Peccei and H. Quinn published some work~\cite{PQ} suggesting the existence of a chiral Abelian symmetry, U$(1)_\text{PQ}$, which implies that strong interactions do preserve CP.
+The spontaneous breaking of U$(1)_\text{PQ}$, which is also broken by anomalies, results in a Goldstone boson, the QCD axion, as recognized independently by F. Wilczek and S. Weinberg~\cite{will,wein}.
 In this solution to the strong CP problem, $\theta$ is replaced by the axion field, which we, therefore, denote with the same symbol for simplicity.

-At the same time, the QCD axion is a good cold dark matter candidate \cite{preskil, sikivie}.
-Light axions and axion-like particles have been included in a wide variety of theoretical frameworks extending the Standard Model in the hope to guide experimental activities that could discover in the future such particles.
+At the same time, the QCD axion is a good cold dark matter candidate ~\cite{preskil, sikivie, Fischler}.
+Light axions and axion-like particles have been included in a wide variety of theoretical frameworks extending the Standard Model in the hope to guide experimental activities that could discover such particles in the future.

 Compact stellar objects seem to be a promising stage for testing the limits of the existing theories.
-The fact that axions can be thermally produced in the Universe \cite{salvio} and the role of these particles in the cooling of supernovae and neutron stars at finite density \cite{balkin,springman} suggest that, if they exist, they should be included in the model building of compact objects.
-Coupling axions to photons or fermions may result in various mechanisms for energy loss of newly formed neutron stars \cite{reffelt, gomez, sedrakian, garbreht}, it may lead to formation of axion clouds around neutron stars \cite{cloud} and with the advances of observational astrophysics we might be able to access new territories in the parameter space of exotic particles.
+The fact that axions can be thermally produced in the Universe~\cite{Masso:2002np,Graf:2010tv,salvio,DEramo:2021psx} and the role of these particles in the cooling of supernovae and neutron stars at finite density~\cite{balkin,springman} suggest that, if they exist, they should be included in the model building of compact objects.
+Coupling axions to photons or fermions may result in various mechanisms for energy loss of newly formed neutron stars~\cite{reffelt, gomez, sedrakian, garbreht}, it may lead to formation of axion clouds around neutron stars~\cite{cloud} and with the advances of observational astrophysics we might be able to access new territories in the parameter space of exotic particles.